Sgt Daniel Frazier

 In the fall of 2012, Brittany learned about the Home Award Program offered through Homes For Our Troops.
 Brittany applied and was later approved to receive a mortgage-free home in Kissimmee, Florida; since then, a flurry of emotions and grateful feelings has overwhelmed her.
 For many months, Brittany found herself questioning why her time with Dan was cut so short.
 Although the sense of loss persists, Brittany says she feels more secure and settled about her future since she has a mortgage-free home.
 Additionally, says Brittany, “It’s such an amazing gift that every time I think about it I cry because I wish Dan was here to enjoy this with me.”

-Currently, Brittany is completing a practicum that will allow her to complete her Masters Degree in Mental Health Counseling, a career that will enable her to “pay it forward” helping others, particularly other military widows.
+Currently, Brittany is working on her PhD in Mental Health Counseling, a career that will enable her to “pay it forward” helping others, particularly other military widows.
 She says she has recently made a promise to live every day to its fullest and to enjoy what life has provided her.
 She’d like to thank Homes For Our Troops and its sponsors for honoring her husband’s sacrifice, and for making home ownership a reality for her.